The Crocodile: History

-In November 2020, the owners announced that the venue would be moving from its original Belltown location a few blocks away to the former site of the Sailors’ Union of the Pacific lodge at 1st Avenue and Wall Street.
+The venue temporarily closed in March 2020 in compliance with Governor Jay Inslee's stay-at-home order, issued due to the COVID-19 pandemic.
+In November 2020, the owners announced that the venue would be moving from its original Belltown location a few blocks away to the former site of the Sailors' Union of the Pacific lodge at 1st Avenue and Wall Street.
 Adam Wakeling, a managing partner of The Crocodile, and his partners secured a 20-year lease on the 30,000 square-foot building.

 On December 1, 2021, The Crocodile re-opened in its new location at 2505 1st Ave with a party for people in the music industry and press.
 The first shows in the new venue were performances from the comedy group Mega64 in the main 750-capacity showroom, and rapper MBNel in Madame Lou's, the 300-capacity venue downstairs.
 The Crocodile's new building also includes a café, 2 restaurant bars, 17 hotel rooms upstairs, as well as the "Here-After", a 100-seat theater/comedy club.

 In popular culture

 The Crocodile Cafe appears on Cameron Crowe's 1992 film Singles.

-The Crocodile Cafe is referenced by Canadian singer-songwriter Mae Moore in the song "Fine" from her 1995 Dragonfly LP.